jbossas/archetypes/jboss-as-poh5-archetype/src/main/resources/archetype-resources/readme.md

 is just as important with POH5 as it is server side core this application also uses QUnit to show you how to unit test your JavaScript.

-What is a modern web application without mobile web support, so this application also integrates jQuery mobile and basic client site device detection to give you both a desktop and mobile version of the interface.
-Both support the same features, from form validation, member registration.
-However the mobile version adds in layout, touch, and performance improvements needed to get you started with mobile web development on JBoss.
+What is a modern web application without mobile web support?
+So this application also integrates jQuery mobile and basic client side device detection to give you both a desktop and mobile version of the interface.
+Both support the same features, including form validation, member registration, etc...
+However the mobile version adds in mobile layout, touch, and performance improvements needed to get you started with mobile web development on JBoss.

 System requirements
 -------------------